IBM-Cloud/openwhisk-cloud-usage-sample/README.md

 4. Check your Cloud Object Storage bucket, it should now contain files that contain usage data for the various services and resources.

-5. Open the **usage-tutorial-sql** services UI from the [Dashboard](https://console.bluemix.net/dashboard/apps).
+5. Access the **usage-tutorial-sql** services from the [Dashboard](https://console.bluemix.net/dashboard/apps) and click the **Open UI** button.

 6. From the command line, run the following sequence.
 The SQL Query UI will show progress and the result data when complete.
     ```sh
     ibmcloud fn action invoke tutorial-etl-query/billing-job -r
     ```

-7. Once the SQL Query job has completed, copy the `job_id` returned from the sequence.
+7. Once the SQL Query job has completed, return to the command line and copy the `job_id` returned from the sequence.

 8. Run the following command to get the URL to the billing dashboard.
 Append the `job_id` value to the URL similar to this example `https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/<your gateway id>/tutorial/billing?job_id=<your job id>`.